 No visit to Cairns would be complete without exploring the Great Barrier Reef.
 The Great Barrier Reef is without a doubt something that needs to be added to your Australia bucket list and definitely deserves to be number 1 on the list of things to do in Cairns (although the rest of the list is in no particular order!).

-The Great Barrier Reef is one of the healthiest.
-It is comprised of 3,000 coral reefs, 600 continental islands and 300 coral cays, it is the world’s largest reef system and one of the healthiest.
+The Great Barrier Reef is one of the top landmarks in Australia.
+Comprised of 3,000 coral reefs, 600 continental islands and 300 coral cays, it is the world’s largest reef system and one of the healthiest.
 It also boasts great visibility year-round, making it the perfect place to snorkel or dive.

 Fun fact: The Great Barrier Reef is the only living structure on Earth that can be seen from outer space!

 Snorkel the Great Barrier Reef

 If you aren’t keen on scuba diving, then fear not, you can snorkel the Great Barrier Reef, and I’m sure you won’t be disappointed by either.
 This is also a great family friendly activity if you’re travelling Australia with kids.
 Snorkelling the Great Barrier Reef still provides an amazing way to explore the reef and witness some incredible marine life.
 While there’s no guarantee to what wildlife you’ll see, I’ve seen turtles both snorkelling and diving!

 Dive the Great Barrier Reef

 Diving the Great Barrier Reef provides the most immersive experience of the reef, allowing you to truly explore the Great Barrier Reef (and if you’re anything like me, pretend to be a mermaid).